 FEDERAL EXPENDITURES (Including USDA Commodities): TOTAL REVENUES (ALL FUNDS): TYPE OF AUDIT OR REVIEW REQUIRED: COMMENTS: Less than \$300,000 (\$500,000 beginning in FY05 \$200,000 or less Review One year at a time, rotating 4-year schedule.
 OPI or Dept of Administration will notify.
-Basically , review of procedures, especially for revenues and expenditures.
+Basically, review of procedures, especially for revenues and expenditures.
 More than \$200,000 Regular Audit (Also known as "Yellowbook Audit") By contracted auditor (Dept of Administration has standard contracts and a roster of authorized auditors).
 Usually one year.
 May be for two years, if previously approved by Dept of Administration.
-Due 6/30 of following year. \$300,000 or more (beginning FY05) \$500,000 . .
-By contracted auditor (Dept of Administration has standard contracts and a roster of authorized auditors).
+Due 6/30 of following year. \$300,000 or more (beginning FY05) \$500,000 Single Audit (Also known as "Federal Audit" or "A-133 Audit") By contracted auditor (Dept of Administration has standard contracts and a roster of authorized auditors).
 Usually one year.
 May be for two years, if previously approved by Dept of Administration.
 Due 6/30 of following year.
 Regular audit, plus some additional procedures to review and report on federal programs.

-To estimate, sum all revenues in all funds except bond proceeds and transfers (Rev. code 5100, 5300, 9710).
+^{} To estimate, sum all revenues in all funds except bond proceeds and transfers (Rev. code 5100, 5300, 9710).